datopia/pixyll/_drafts/db.md

 on-chain, where we might --- for example --- deploy a contract (or execute a query) partly concerned with transparent, deterministic computations over the full or partial history of Joe's balance.
-Similarly, light clients/applications, by virtue of the selective-replication mechanism outlined above, may express identical traversals locally.
+Similarly, light clients/applications, by virtue of the selective replication mechanism outlined above, may express identical traversals locally.

 Often, we can afford not to care about the temporal dimension ---